wchorski/PyWrite-Publisher/MarkdownVault/📁developer/Linux/Bash script rsync and git push.md

 I'm proud of my little shell script that copies over files via rsync and commits those files to my git repo.
 This script auto publishes my digital garden made with [Obsidian Publish with NextJS](📁developer/Projects📐/Obsidian%20Publish%20with%20NextJS.md)

+>[!note]
->[!note] you'll want to login to git globally.
-Also, it will ask for your password when your first run this script
+>you'll want to login to git globally.
+Also, it will ask for your password when your first run this script [global login via terminal](📁developer/GIT.md#global%20login%20via%20terminal)

 ```bash
 #! /bin/bash